nrfconnect/sdk-nrf/doc/nrf/libraries/networking/nrf_cloud_pgps.rst

 There are three ways to define this storage location:

 * To use a dedicated partition, enable the :kconfig:option:`CONFIG_NRF_CLOUD_PGPS_STORAGE_PARTITION` option.

+  By default, this partition is stored in the main SoC flash.
+  This partition can optionally be located in external flash for the nRF9160 development kit version 1.0.1 and higher.
+  This conserves space in the main flash for storing code or other data.
+  Currently, you cannot combine storing P-GPS data in external flash with full modem FOTA.

+  To enable this, add the following parameter to your build command:

+  ``-DOVERLAY_CONFIG=overlay_pgps_ext_flash.conf``

+  Also, specify your development kit version by appending it to the board name.
+  For example, if your development kit version is 1.0.1, use the following board name in your build command:

+  ``nrf9160dk_nrf9160_ns@1_0_1``

 * To use the MCUboot secondary partition as storage, enable the :kconfig:option:`CONFIG_NRF_CLOUD_PGPS_STORAGE_MCUBOOT_SECONDARY` option.

   Use this option if the flash memory for your application is too full to use a dedicated partition, and the application uses MCUboot for FOTA updates but not for MCUboot itself.